 Below, we explain how to appeal a denial of unemployment in Nevada.
 We cover common reasons why claims are denied, procedures and deadlines for filing an appeal, and what to expect at the appeal hearing.
 (If you're interested in general information on unemployment insurance, see Collecting Unemployment Benefits.)

 If your claim is denied, you will receive a written determination letter from the Nevada DETR.
 The determination will tell you why your claim was denied.
 Here are some common reasons why claimants are denied unemployment benefits:

 If, after reading these requirements, you think that the Nevada DETR should have granted your claim, it makes sense to file an appeal.
 For example, if your claim was denied as a voluntary quit, but you were actually forced to resign when your company downsized, your appeal may well succeed.
-If you simply didn’t earn enough to meet the earnings requirements, however, there’s no point challenging the denial.
+If you simply didn't earn enough to meet the earnings requirements, however, there's no point in challenging the denial.

 If your claim for benefits is denied, you can file an appeal with the Appeals Office of the Nevada DETR.
 The determination letter denying your claim will explain how and where to file an appeal.
 You have 11 days from the date the determination was mailed to you to file your appeal.

 In your appeal, state that you are appealing the decision and explain why you believe you are entitled to benefits.
 For example, if the decision letter states that you were denied benefits because you quit voluntarily, you might say: "Although my employer reported that I quit, I was told I had to resign or be laid off the next day."